 What does that mean, you ask?
 It means each item is labeled with who should know it.
 Please treat it all appropriately!
 As the Kindred world had considerable events happening in the late 1990s and early 2000s, and some clan-specific items, we're going to touch on the big ones here.
 The great thing about how the books are written, is there is a lot of misinformation out there (that's why the Knowledge is called "Lore" and not "Fact"), so this leaves room for characters that have Lore (or not) to debate events and history.

-This happened exactly as it's told in the books.
-If you need a quick refresher, . this wiki is well written.
+Nearly all Kindred more than 20-or-so years as a Kindred have at least heard of this event.
+It happened exactly as it's told in the books.
+If you need a quick refresher, this wiki is well written.
 As stated, Ravnos are still around, but are limited in Generation.

 The Red Star

 This was a massive buzz to the mortal world as well.
 It was being reported as a massive comet on a collision course for earth.
 Its distance was calculated to be well outside our solar system, making it a massive celestial body.
 When it fractured and broke apart, it both collapsed and expanded, as if exploding from the inside, and parts of it being sucked into a black hole.

 Astronomers are still studying the data.
 Astrophysicists think the energy and mass of the comet breached some yet unknown limit involving dark matter, resulting in its self-destruction in a way similar to a dying star, pulsing out and collapsing into a black hole, though much faster.
 On the spiritual and conspiracy side, all who saw it felt that it was something evil.
 Religions quietly praised their gods for stopping it.
 Conspiracy theorists accuse and thank alien intervention.

 Umbra scrying/traveling creatures